Research

 Empirical

-To test spatial patterns in reproductive assurance, I sampled mature E. lewisii fruits from across its entire geographic range and conducted a common garden greenhouse experiment to investigate spatial patterns in population-level autonomous selfing rate.
-Some photos from my greenhouse experiment (left to right) working in the greenhouse with my labmate, Takuji Usui, E. lewisii flowering, flood benches covered in tulle to exclude any potential pollinators.
+To test spatial patterns in reproductive assurance, I sampled mature E. lewisii fruits from across its entire geographic range and conducted a common garden greenhouse experiment to investigate spatial patterns in population-level autonomous selfing ability.
+Photos from my greenhouse experiment (left and right) E. lewisii flowering, flood benches covered in tulle to exclude any potential pollinators.

 Theoretical